PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/OHS-Laptop-Ergonomics.md

 3. How can you remind yourself to maintain good posture and take breaks throughout the day?
 (Hint: Use Focus Bear to schedule movement breaks!)

-Funny enough i just noticed the hint as was copying this question but yes i've been trying to use focus bear more in my daily life to keep myself on track, i wish their was like an instruction manual of how to properly use each feature but for now i'll just try to figure it out.
+Funny enough i just noticed the hint as was copying this question but yes i've been trying to use focus bear more in my daily life to keep myself on track, i wish their was like an instruction manual that i can read of how to properly use each feature but for now i'll just try to figure it out.

 🛠️ Task